-- Share any concerns you have with someone in your children's school and let that person know about any relevant personal/family experiences (such as losses or trauma).
-In that way, the school can provide more effective support for your children. - Let the school know if you don't feel your children should participate in a memorial or commemorative event that is behing held in the school. - Consider limiting the amount of exposure to coverage on television or other media (including internet and social media), especially if it involves any graphic or emotional material.
-If older children do view television coverage, try to tape it and watch along with them, and use it as an opportunity to discuss what they are seeing and how it makes them (and you) feel.
-Children are often quite aware of what adults are watching on television; this is a particularly good time to turn the television off-it will help you to better focus on your children and their needs.
+- Talk to your children about what happened and how they are feeling.
+Share with them your reactions and feelings and what you have found to help you cope and adjust. - You can help your children prepare for commemorative activities that will take place in school and the community by having discussions with them at home ahead of time. - Share any concerns you have with someone in your children's school and let that person know about any relevant personal/family experiences (such as losses or trauma).
+In that way, the school can provide more effective support for your children. - Let the school know if you don't feel your children do view television coverage, try to video-record it and watch along with them, and use it as an opportunity to discuss what they are seeing and how it makes them (and you) feel.
+Children are often quite aware of what adults are watching on television; this is a particularly good time to turn the television off - it will help you to better focus on your children and their needs.